 The most common reason for people to need a J-pouch is due to ulcerative colitis, one of the two types of inflammatory bowel disease.
 Ulcerative colitis is a chronic condition of the large intestine (your colon), where the colon lining becomes inflamed and develops tiny open sores, or ulcers, that produce pus and mucous.
 The combination of ulceration and inflammation can cause frequent trips to the bathroom and abdominal discomfort.
 The other type of inflammatory bowel disease is Crohn’s disease, and this condition is not curable by surgery.

+If you are wondering what is a J-pouch, it is a surgically created internal pouch made from the small intestine that allows waste to pass through the body after the colon and rectum have been removed.
 The J-pouch, a minimally invasive laparoscopic procedure, is a way for people who have been living with the pain and discomfort of this chronic condition to find relief from their symptoms, have better control of their bowel movements, and it does not require a permanent ileostomy.
 J-pouches also are used for familial adenomatous polyposis (FAP) and occasionally, colon and rectal cancer.
 When the colon (large intestine) and rectum are removed (due to chronic colitis, cancer or other colorectal diseases), another method must be devised for solid waste to exit the body.

+Many patients also ask how does a J-pouch work after surgery.
 Surgically creating a “J” shaped reservoir, or J-pouch, out of an individual’s own small bowel (small intestine) is an alternate way for you to store and pass stool.
 This eliminates the need for a permanent external bag (ostomy).
 The procedure is most often performed in two stages, usually performed two or three months apart.

 “For people who have indeterminate colitis (where it’s difficult to make a colitis diagnosis), the decision to have a J pouch surgery is more involved,” says Daniel Stanley, M.D., colorectal surgeon at University Surgical Associates.
 “If you have the J-pouch surgery and it is discovered you have Crohn’s disease, it’s less likely that the pouch will be successful in the long term.”